CNURobotics/sbpl_lattice_planner/README.md

 # sbpl_lattice_planner
-Fork of sbpl_lattice_planner used by Team Hector
+Fork of sbpl_lattice_planner used by CNU Robotics

+This version has Python versions of the genmprim Matlab scripts.